shoaibf/clinikk-tv/readme.md

 ### Folders

 - `src/controllers` - Contains all the application controller
-- `src/routes` - Contains all the the route definitions for our API
+- `src/routes` - Contains all the route definitions for our API
+- `src/database` - Contains all the models and schema for our API
+- `src/validators` - Contains all the validations for Post APIs

+- `documentation` - Contains the system design, schema implemented for the Project

 Run the project in development mode